jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Empower/Enervate (Warp Charge: 6)
   If manifested, choose one of the following:

-  **Empower:** Choose a friendly ASURYANI \<CORE\> unit within 18" of the caster.
+  **Empower:** Choose a friendly ASURYANI CORE INFANTRY or ASURYANI CORE BIKER unit within 18" of the caster.
   Until the start of the next Psychic phase, increase the Strength (S) characteristic of the chosen unit by 1.
   A single unit can be affected by Empower multiple times and the effect stacks.

   **Enervate:** Choose an enemy unit within 18" of the caster.
 Until the start of your the Psychic phase, decrease the Strength (S) characteristic of the chosen unit by 1 (down to a minimum of 1).
 A single unit can